cezarypiatek/cezarypiatek.github.io/src/content/post/methods-with-special-signature/index.md

 errorCodes[500] = "The web server can't come out to play today.";
 ```

-It's not much but it definitely results with better experience for writing and reading the code.
+It's not much but it definitely results with a better experience for writing and reading the code.

 The best thing about `Index initializer` is that it is not limited only to `Dictionary<>` class, it can be used with any type which defines an `indexer`:

 ```cs
 class HttpHeaders